 As you can tell from the features list, the Tarra really has a lot going for it.
 If you condense it all down there are 3 main advantages this tent has.

-Ease of pitching is always an important consideration, especially when you plan to be taking your tent out into inclement weather conditions.
+The ease of pitching is always an important consideration, especially when you plan to be taking your tent out into inclement weather conditions.
 If you are expecting a storm or are feeling chilled, your main focus is to get the tent up properly and as quickly as possible.

+All you need to do is set up the poles, attach the clips, stake out the vestibule with pegs and attach the elastic guy lines.
 As mentioned, this tent has double walls but sets up like a single wall tent.
 This makes pitching much faster and the elastic guy lines ensure the inner walls are secured to the tent body properly.

 Another added bonus of this setup system is that you can pitch it without taking off your gloves.
 Other tents with grommets or other pitching systems often force you to remove your gloves which isn’t pleasant in winter.